DeepNestedSpider/shavian-transliterate-browser-extension/README.md

 ---

-**Made with ❤️ on Steam Deck running Bazzite/Archlinux using NeoVim + AstronVim**
+**Made with ❤️ on a Steam Deck running Bazzite/Archlinux using NeoVim + AstronVim**

-*This extension is not affiliated with the Shaw Estate or any official Shavian alphabet organization.*
+_This extension is not affiliated with the Shaw Estate or any official Shavian alphabet organization._